vignesh1rajan/WalmartQA/README.md

 There were lots of redundant infomation from the get item calls like department metadata that made the call return 100+ of datafields which would slow down the calls.
-Proper GET, POST methods were not used accourding to REST standards.
+Proper GET, POST methods were not used according to REST standards.

 Tools: